jmi2k/zig-playground/README.md

 ```

 * `bin/` holds static, self-contained versions of Zig.
 Useful if you don't want
 to compile Zig yourself (althrought they can be slighty outdated).
+They link to

-* `misc/` contains files that are needed for Zig or any of the building scripts
+`misc/...`, so be sure to run `make prepare` before to dowload the files needed
-to work correctly.
+for your platform

 * `src/`: here is the fun!
 Loads of code examples that guide you through your
 first steps with Zig, as well as demonstrations of its features.